You are invited to Have Your Say on how we manage offshore treatment providers and our offshore treatment assurance schemes.

 As an example, if the container is packed and sealed within 21 days of treatment, the container meets the treatment within 21 days of export requirement.
 To demonstrate that this requirement has been met a sealing declaration is required.
 Please refer to the section 9.1 of the Minimum documentary and Import declaration requirements policy for guidance on other options to provide documentary evidence to demonstrate the date of export.

-In some instances, we may seek an importer declaration to verify the unpack location of the sea container.
-This declaration may be requested in instances where the goods delivery address indicates a rural khapra risk area but nil khapra concerns have been identified by a broker or where import declarations are amended to a metropolitan or rural non-khapra risk area.
-When an importer declaration is requested, ensure you use the below importer declaration template.
+We will seek an import declaration where the goods delivery address indicates a rural khapra risk area but nil khapra concerns have been identified by a broker or where import declarations are amended to a metropolitan or rural non-khapra risk area.

 Download